EmpWorks/MysteriumV1.5dn/mysteriumV1.5dn/PCB_Kicad/README.md

 ## Assembly
 For the components required, you may refer to the bill of materials here [BOM](https://octopart.com/bom-tool/wr8C8imk).

+need 10k 804 smd Resistor for oled

 All the components can be soldered using a regular soldering iron.